axelboc/website-rmittkd/src/pages/contact.md

       pressure.
     question: I'm a complete beginner.
 Is it okay?
   - answer: >-
+      You can purchase your membership online, on the club's <a href="https://rmitlink.rmit.edu.au/Clubs/taekwondoitf">RMIT Link page</a>.
+      Just click on <em>Join or Renew</em> and follow the steps!
+    question: How do I purchase the membership?
+  - answer: >-
       We always start with a good warm-up and finish with stretching.
 The rest is usually a mix of fitness and strength training, and practice of techniques, patterns, sparring drills and self-defence.
     question: What exactly do you do at training?
   - answer: >-
-      For your first classes, just come in gym clothes and bring a water bottle.
+      Just come in gym clothes and bring a water bottle.
 That's all you need to get started!
+You will need a dobok eventually, but there's no rush.
+Discuss it with us at training once you become a member.
     question: What should I bring?
-  - answer: >-
-      You will need a dobok eventually, but there is no rush.
-Just discuss it with us at training once you become a member.
-    question: Don't I need a uniform?
   - answer: >-
       Class times are displayed on the <a href="/">homepage</a>.
 For your first class, please come in 15 minutes in advance to introduce yourself and get